frozzare/react-classed/readme.md

 ## Usage

-Create React components with CSS classes, inspired by [styled-components](https://styled-components.com/) and other styled libraries.
+Create React components with CSS classes, inspired by [styled-components](https://styled-components.com/) and other styled packages.

 ```js
 import React from 'react';